DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### Go back to university as a postgraduate student

-With university-led teacher training you spend about a third of your time in academic learning and the rest in school placements.
+With university-led teacher training you spend some of your time in academic learning, but the majority in school placements.

 In addition to QTS you'll get a PGCE or PGDE (an academic qualification).